-Paisley's trademark sense of humor strikes again in 'Ticks.'
-The song features the narrator in a bar, where he uses the unusual pick up line, "I'd like to check you for ticks."
-Written by Paisley with Kelly Lovelace and Tim Owens, 'Ticks' reached No. 1 in the Billboard Hot Country Songs chart.
-It has become a fan favorite in concert.
+Paisley's trademark sense of humor strikes again in "Ticks".
+The song features the narrator in a bar, where he uses the unusual pickup line, "I'd like to check you for ticks."
+Written by Paisley with Kelly Lovelace and Tim Owens, "Ticks" reached No. 1 on the Billboard Hot Country Songs chart, and it has become a fan favorite in concert.

 This beautiful anthem became a No. 1 hit for Paisley in 2006.
 Written by George Teren and Rivers Rutherford, the soaring song about the otherworldly joys of heaven features Dolly Parton on harmony vocals.
 It became Paisley's fifth No. 1, and Parton's 25th on the strength of great lyrics: "And I'll leave my heart wide open / I will love and have no fear / Yeah when I get where I'm going / Don't cry for me down here."

 "This Is Country Music"From: 'This Is Country Music' (2011)